celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 - Add the registered Validator to the Validator Group
 - Vote for the group with funds from each `ReleaseGold` contract

-We will need to use 7 keys, so let's have [a refresher on key management](../operations-manual/key-management/summary.md).
+We will need to use 7 keys, so it would be wise to review our recomendations on [key management](../operations-manual/key-management/summary.md).

 ### Create Accounts from the `ReleaseGold` contracts

 In order to participate on the network (lock gold, vote, validate) from a `ReleaseGold` contract, we need to create a Locked Gold Account with the address of the `ReleaseGold` contract.
-In the RC1 network, you can look up your Beneficiary address(es) in a mapping that will be published soon to find your corresponding `ReleaseGold` contract addresses.
-If you submitted a Gist for RC1 with your beneficiary addresses, you should find a `ReleaseGold` contract for each beneficiary address, one for each split of your total award.

 ```bash
 # On your local machine